 * Bluebird Bio-Celgene CAR-T drug receives positive response

-Police confirmed one person is in custody but were not yet identifying the device used.
+Police confirmed one suspect is in custody but were yet to identify the device used.
 Local news channel WABC cited police sources as saying a possible pipe bomb detonated in a passageway below ground at Port Authority.

 "When you see one of these events in a major city, you get a little cautious tone.
 But it's never enough to really rout a stock market intraday," said Michael Antonelli, managing director, institutional sales trading at Robert W. Baird in Milwaukee.

 At 9:37 a.m.
 ET (1437 GMT), the Dow Jones Industrial Average was down 8.85 points, or 0.04 percent, at 24,320.31, the S&P 500 was up 1.14 points, or 0.04 percent, at 2,652.64 and the Nasdaq Composite was up 18.81 points, or 0.28 percent, at 6,858.89.

 Technology stocks led the gainers on the S&P 500, rising 0.41 percent, while financial stocks were the biggest losers.
 Energy stocks also rose on the back of rise in oil prices after the explosion.

 Interest in the surge in bitcoin and opening of futures trading continued to fuel bets on crypotcurrency related stocks, many of which have risen exponentially in value in the past three months.

 Shares of Marathon Patent, Riot Blockchain , Overstock.com and Xunei were up between 10 percent and 24 percent.

 Bitcoin futures jumped more than 20 percent in the U.S. debut on Sunday, which backers hope will encourage wider use and give legitimacy to cryptocurrency.

 Market expectations of an interest rate hike from the Federal Reserve later this week firmed up after a jobs report showed that the economy added 228,000 jobs in November.